We hope this resource helps you take the necessary steps towards financial health and stability.

 12. Eliminate Unnecessary Credit Cards

 The truth is there is no “correct” amount of credit cards to own and use.
 When determining the impact on credit there is no one size fits all type of answer.
 The credit scoring model looks at the number of credit cards you have, but always in comparison with other information on your credit report.
-The best number of credit cards depends on your ability to manage your debt and credit card payments.
+The best number of credit cards depends on your ability to manage your debit and credit card payments.

 You can tell if you have too much credit by looking at and analyzing the following: